 - Web Driver Client– a Java client library that is installed on the computer where test scripts will be written.

 - Selendroid Server– Runs on the mobile device(real or emulator) where the application under test(AUT) is running.

 - Android Driver Webview App is a built-in driver to test the mobile web.

 - Selendroid-Standalone- It is used to install AUT and Selendroid Server.

 It is a more popular choice for mobile automation testing because it supports iOS, Windows desktop, and Android mobile applications.
 Appium has a built-in Selendroid mode for testing older versions of Android applications.
 It also uses the JSON Wire Protocol like Selendroid.

 Features of Appium:

 - Appium works on a client-server architecture.

-- It has an HTTP server that is written in Node.js and helps the communication between client and mobile device.
-The clients are Ruby, PHP, C#, Python libraries which provide commands to the mobile device.
+- It has an HTTP server written in Node.js and helps communicate between clients and mobile devices.
+The clients are Ruby, PHP, C#, Python libraries, which provide commands to the mobile device.